bhumphrey0x20/Behavior-Cloning/writeup_template.md

 Finally, data was collected driving along the second track, one time around, in both directions.
 This corrected the curb-driving behavior.

-Data preprocessing normalizing the images using the Lamdba() function, and cropping the image 50 rows from the top and 20 rows from the bottom as suggested in lecture.
+For data preprocessing normalization was used via the Lamdba() function using the equation (img/255 - 0.5) as suggested in lecture.
+Images were cropped by 50 rows from the top and 20 rows from the bottom, also suggested in lecture.
 Additional preprocessing methods were tested (converting to gray-scale and Canny edge detection) however this methods did not improve autonomous driving.